unifiedh/Chameleon-Swift/README.md

 ## License

-Read the LICENCE file included with this project.
+Read the LICENCE.md file included with this project.